dthpham/sminterpolate/docs/Example-Usage.md

 The `-t`, `--trim-regions` option will discard all regions that are not explicitly specified.
-Keep in mind, rendering will be faster if you're working on smaller regions, so this flag will be useful if you need to do quick tests.
+Keep in mind, rendering will be faster if you're working on smaller regions, so this flag will be useful for doing quick tests.

 ### Multiple regions
 Separate regions with a colon `:`.